Josecostasantos/Josecostasantos/README.md

-- 👋 Hi, I’m @Josecostasantos
+- 👋 Hi, I’m Jose Costa
-- 👀 I’m interested in backend
+- 👀 I’m interested in learning to program in Python
-- 🌱 I’m currently learning Python and Databases
+- 🌱 I’m currently learning Databases

 <!---
 Josecostasantos/Josecostasantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.